stefan-m-lenz/BoltzmannMachines.jl/README.md

 * `reconstructionerror`
 * `weightsnorm`

 The results of evaluations are stored in `Monitor` objects.
-The evaluations can be plotted by the function `plotevaluation(monitor, *)` in the submodule `BMPlots`.
+The evaluations can be plotted by calling the function `plotevaluation` in the submodule `BMPlots` as `BMPlots.plotevaluation(monitor, key)`, with the key being one of the constants `monitor*` defined in the package.

 For intended usage of these functions, best see the examples.

 ## Examples